Niryo/controllerim/README.md

 import { observer } from 'controllerim';
 import { NotesListController } from './NotesListController';

-class NotesList extends Component {
+export const NotesList = observer(class extends Component { //Im using this syntax to avoid default exports. componentWillMount() {
-  componentWillMount() {
     this.controller = new NotesListController(this);
   }